Our Commitment To You

 C. To provide new Tinder services to you

 - Register you and display your profile on new Tinder features and apps

 - Administer your account on these new features and apps

-- Communicate with you by email, phone, social media or mobile device about products or services that we think may interest you
+- Communicate with you about products or services that we believe may interest you

-- Conduct research and analysis of users’ behavior to improve our services and content (for instance, we may decide to change the look and feel or even substantially modify a given feature based on users’ behavior)
+- Understand how members typically use the services to improve them (for instance, we may decide to change the look and feel or even substantially modify a given feature based on how members react to it)

-- Develop new features and services (for example, we may decide to build a new interests-based feature further to requests received from users).
+- Develop new features and services (for example, we may decide to build a new interests-based feature further to requests received from members)

-To prevent, detect and fight fraud or other illegal or unauthorized activities
+F. To prevent, detect and fight fraud and other illegal or unauthorized activities

 - Comply with legal requirements